-Other books by this author that I've reviewed include Blood Trinity, Dates from Hell, Man of My Dreams, Mean Streets, Changes, Invincible, Death's Excellent Vacation, Born of Shadows, Chicks Kick Butt, Retribution, Side Jobs, Big Guns Out of Uniform, Ghost Story, Tapestry, Dark and Stormy Knights, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Home Improvement: Undead Edition, Whispered Lies, Infamous, Born of Silence, Hex Appeal, The Curse, Welcome to the Jungle, Inferno, Rise of the Gryphon, Styxx, Dangerous Women, Enthralled: Paranormal Diversions, Storm Front, Grave Peril, Summer Knight, The Mad Scientist’s Guide to World Domination, Fool Moon, Visions, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Son of No One, Small Favor, Deceptions, Dragonbane, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, Shadowed Souls, Born of Vengeance, A Darkness Absolute.
+Other books by this author that I've reviewed include Blood Trinity, Dates from Hell, Man of My Dreams, Mean Streets, Changes, Invincible, Death's Excellent Vacation, Born of Shadows, Chicks Kick Butt, Retribution, Side Jobs, Big Guns Out of Uniform, Ghost Story, Tapestry, Dark and Stormy Knights, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Home Improvement: Undead Edition, Whispered Lies, Infamous, Born of Silence, Hex Appeal, The Curse, Welcome to the Jungle, Inferno, Rise of the Gryphon, Styxx, Dangerous Women, Enthralled: Paranormal Diversions, Storm Front, Grave Peril, Summer Knight, The Mad Scientist’s Guide to World Domination, Fool Moon, Visions, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Son of No One, Small Favor, Deceptions, Dragonbane, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, Shadowed Souls, Born of Vengeance, A Darkness Absolute, Deadmen Walking.

 Third in the Blood Lite series of humorous and/or creepy horror short stories.